 Bolognese is often thought of like a meaty sauce, but this tomato base is loaded with lentils, and it really brings on that hearty texture.
 You can top off pasta, zoodles, rice or steamed veggies with this delicious pressure cooker-adapted recipe from I Heart Eating.

 Eat your beets!
 This vibrant borscht is a wonderful way to pack in veggies on the side.
-You can add beans or omit them, and it’s perfectly vegan if you replace the dollop of sour cream to serve with a scoop of coconut or soy yoghurt instead.
+You can add beans or omit them, and it’s perfectly vegan if you replace a dollop of sour cream to serve with a scoop of coconut or soy yoghurt instead.
 Get the recipe on our blog.

 Craving Indian?
 The Instant Pot has you covered.
 This chickpea curry is perfect for a bed of rice, some naan and a fresh garnish of coriander with a squeeze of lime to finish it off.
 You could make a big batch and freeze this for when the takeaway craving hits hard.
 Get the recipe from Carve Your Craving.